laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

 * **Model implementation code**: [[Group06-Model-Code.ipynb](https://drive.google.com/file/d/1l-J4At2HyMEfatVnPbTIVWAQv1_ux0FA/view?usp=sharing)]

 ### Intended Use
-* **Primary intended uses**: This model provides an *example* of a predicting future sales using XGBoost time series model
+* **Primary intended uses**: This model provides an *example* of a predicting future sales using XGBoost time series model.
 * **Primary intended users**: Students in GWU's Business Analytics program.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.